frederikwagner/vue-component-library/packages/vue-component-library/README.md

-# hello-vue-components
+# vue-component-library

-> An example component library built with Vue CLI 3.
+> A component library for Vue.js.

 ## Installation